Early-Alert/NEOM/README.md

 uploadWWdayn.py (uploads geojson to portal)

-A requirements.txt file will be included for dependencies.
+The two requirements.txt files indicate the dependencies in the two environments (I called them gis and gisbob).

-Note that the automate.sh script switches environments.
+The automate.sh script switches between these environments.